dylanonelson/sn-scratch-editor/src/demoDocs.md

 ## Formatting your notes

 Scratch includes a number of ways to format your notes.
 It has **bold**, _italic_, and `monospace` text, and it lets you add [links](https://github.com/dylanonelson/sn-scratch-editor).
-It includes two levels of heads, two types of lists, and todo items that have a checkbox.
+It includes three levels of heads, two types of lists, and todo items that have a checkbox.
 Scratch tries to be smart about spacing so that you don’t have to insert empty lines.

 ## How to use this editor